 Radionuclides are derived from man-made sources, and from natural sources such as weathering of rocks that contain radioactive substances.
 Most radionuclides readily adhere to sediments and do not occur in significant amounts in the water column.
-In Saskatchewan, radionuclide contamination of water supplies is uncommon, and tends to be site specific.
-Waterworks serving a population greater than 100,000 people are required to perform annual screening for radioactivity using gross alpha and gross beta activity.
-Compliance with the standards may be inferred if the measurements for gross alpha and gross beta activity are less than 0.5 Bq/L and 1.0 Bq/L respectively, as these are lower than the strictest Maximum Acceptable Concentrations.
-If these values are exceeded, then additional testing may be required for component radionuclides.
+In Saskatchewan, radionuclide contamination of water supplies is uncommon and tends to be very site specific.
+Gross alpha and gross beta are initial water quality screening tests used to determine the overall quality of drinking water for a larger set of specific parameters.
+Further sampling may be required if gross alpha or beta exceedances are found.
+Waterworks serving a population greater than 100,000 people are required to perform annual monitoring on all of the isotopes listed in the chart below.